DanRuta/JS-Memory-Map/README.md

 | chartConfig | An object to override the google chart configurations | See [the Google documentation](https://developers.google.com/chart/interactive/docs/gallery/treemap) | undefined |
 | calculateDeltas | (Experimental) whether or not to calculate size deltas and display them using colour | true/false | false |

+When the `autoUpdate` config is set to false, you can use the `update()` function to manually update the chart.